corda/corda-docs-portal/content/en/tools/archiving-service/archiving-release-notes.md

 ### Archive Service 1.2

 Archive Service 1.2 is a major release supporting Java 17 and Kotlin 1.9.
-If you wish to use Archive Service this is the only release that works with Corda 4.12.
+If you want to use the Archive Service, this is the only release that works with Corda 4.12.

 ## Corda Enterprise 4.11